Support for rural projects

-Rural development projects are implemented as part of the Rural Development Programme for Mainland Finland 2014–2020 (+ transition period 2021-2022).
-The projects aim to improve the rural operating environment for residents and entrepreneurs alike.
+Rural development projects are implemented as part of the CAP Strategic Plan 2023–2027.
+The development projects funded aim to improve the rural environment from the perspective of both residents and entrepreneurs.

-The objective of rural development projects is to provide new solutions, reform rural livelihoods, increase competence and collaboration and make the countryside a better place to live.
-Projects may be local, regional, inter-regional, national or partly also international.
+The aim of rural development projects is to provide new solutions, renew rural livelihoods, increase competence and collaboration, and develop the countryside as a residential environment.
+The projects may be implemented locally, regionally, inter-regionally or nationally or, in part, internationally.

-The vitality of rural areas is improved through various projects strengthening collaboration and a sense of community and improving the infrastructure.
-In the countryside, services and their accessibility require a great deal of work, collaboration and innovations.
-Improved telecommunications connections provide rural entrepreneurs with better operating possibilities and make rural areas more pleasant for residents.
-Projects concerning leisure and cultural activities, for instance, activate young people and open up new opportunities for them.
-Services for the elderly and their and quality of life can also be improved through projects.
+The vitality of rural areas is improved through different kinds of projects that strengthen collaboration and a sense of community and improve the infrastructure.
+In the countryside, services and accessibility to these require a great deal of work, collaboration and innovations.
+Improved broadband connections provide rural entrepreneurs and residents with more equal opportunities and operating environments.
+Projects concerning leisure time, sports and culture activate the rural residents, with a key focus on young people.

 Competence, renewal and innovation

-The competence of and collaboration between rural entrepreneurs are increased, for example, through training activities and business development measures.
-The aim is to increase cross-sectoral collaboration among operators, brake boundaries, innovate, and improve rural services and the competitiveness of businesses.
-In projects renewing rural industries, there are no restrictions on the sectors involved, but all projects must include at least two active companies.
+Education, training and business development measures are implemented to enhance the competence of rural entrepreneurs and increase cooperation among them.
+The aim is to increase cross-sectoral collaboration among operators, brake boundaries, create something new, and strengthen rural services and the competitiveness of businesses.
+In projects concerned with renewing rural industries there are no restrictions on the sectors involved, but all projects must include at least two active partners.